So, we’ve told you that games are a great engagement tool. They can drive traffic to your website, boost your brand, and increase sales as a result.

 After playing the game, participants are prompted to add their name and email address to the leaderboard, so that they can be contacted if they win.
 At the end of the competition, you can download the leaderboard entries and draw a winner.

 We always recommend that a free prize draw is the fairest way to run a competition.

-If you run a top of the leaderboard competition, and those top spot scores are super high, it might make others give up, or even worse not even bother in the first place.
-Make the competition accessible for everyone, with a free prize draw and the spread the joy.
+If you run a top-of-the-leaderboard competition, and those top-spot scores are super high, it might make others give up.
+Or even worse, people might not bother to play in the first place.
+Make the competition accessible for everyone, with a free prize draw to spread the joy.

-It is the season of giving after all, so why not take the opportunity to make a difference.
-For example, offer to donate £5 to a nominated charity for each player that submits a score to the leaderboard.
+It is the season of giving after all, so why not take the opportunity to make a difference?
+For example, you could offer to donate £5 to a nominated charity for each player that submits a score to the leaderboard.